afreenkhan0808/afreenkhan0808/README.md

 ## 🌱 What I’m Working On
 - **Research on Random Forest Classifiers**: Conducting a study to evaluate custom-built Random Forest models with integrated sampling methods for improved accuracy and efficiency in predictive analytics.
+- **Medoxa**: AI Medical Chatbot intended to help medical students practice their patient interaction skills in the domain of cancer.

 ## 📜 Published Research
 I have a published paper where I and fellow peers explored various sampling algorithms on different classifiers, leading to promising combinations like SMOTE with Random Forest.
 My current research builds on this, aiming to push these combinations further with new algorithms.